Robotoalpha/Robotoalpha/README.md

 WHO AM I ? 😀

-  👋 Hi, I’m OUATTARA Alphonse, currently logistics and Transport Engineering programme student in INP-HB after for here in general mangement at University.
+  👋 Hi, I’m OUATTARA Alphonse, currently logistics and Transport Engineering programme student in INP-HB after four years in general mangement at University.
 Upon a time, i feed the dream to speak with a machin ( computer) and receive amazings answers, ask him to do what I want and he execut it.
 Today the ALX Software Engineering program